sixeyed/dc-mta-workshop/setup.md

 ## <a name="3"></a>Step 3.
 Pull the Windows base images

 We will use Docker images based on Windows Server Core and Nano Server, so be sure you have these image versions available.

+> If you're using one of the lab VMs, these images are already pulled.

 ```
 docker pull microsoft/nanoserver:10.0.14393.693